 - Blades are razor thin

 The main draw of mechanical broadheads is their wider cutting diameter that means a better blood trail and bigger margin for error without sacrificing penetration.
-We love the G5 Megameat because it has all that while minimizing the main downside of mechanical broadheads: the flimsy blades.
+We love the G5 Megameat because it has all that while minimizing the main downside of expandable broadheads: the flimsy blades.
 Instead, the Megameat opens consistently and is designed to prevent as much blade breakage as possible.

-Best Crossbow Broadheads For Deer: Rage Hypodermic
+Best For Deer Hunting: Rage Hypodermic

 It wasn't hard for us to figure out why the Rage Hypodermic mechanical broadhead has become one of the most popular models for hunting deer.
 It has an advanced deployment mechanism in the form of a high energy shock collar that keeps the blades from opening in flight but makes sure they open consistently once they hit the target.